Terraform lets you declare dependencies between resources, and even between data sources. There are two kinds:

 ]

 }Each resource now has a new block called depends_on.
 It lets us, as engineers, call out explicit dependencies between resources or data sources.
 Instead of references, the example uses the literal names of the Resource Group and Virtual Network.
 In a real setup these would more likely be input variables passed in.
-This also helps when two services have a business dependency rather than a technical one.
+This also helps when two services depend on each other for a business reason rather than a technical one.

 The below screenshot shows what our graph will look like when we use the depends_on.
 (I promise it's not copy paste from above)